 Butter the crock pot insert really well.

-- Add the pasta, ground beef, diced cream cheese pieces, half the mozzarella (if you're using it), celery and bell pepper to the slow cooker.
+Add the pasta, ground beef, diced cream cheese pieces, half the cheddar and mozzarella, celery and bell pepper to the slow cooker.
 Toss to combine.

-- Pour the milk sauce over the top.
-Top with remaining shredded mozzarella cheese.
+Pour the milk sauce over the top.
+Top with remaining shredded cheeses.

 Cook the pasta according to package directions BUT for only half the time indicated.
 Drain and set aside.

-In a large freezer bag, combine the pasta, vegetables, cream cheese and 1/2 the mozzarella.
+In a large freezer bag, combine the pasta, vegetables, cream cheese and 1/2 the cheeses.

 In a quart-sized bag, combine the liquid ingredients and the spices.
-Place the quart sized bag inside the larger bag with the pasta-meat-vegetable mixture.
+Place the sandwich bag and the quart sized bag inside the larger bag with the pasta-meat-vegetable mixture.

 Defrost in the refrigerator overnight before proceeding with cooking directions shown above.